-Attendance Allowance does not however cover mobility needs.
+Attendance Allowance does not cover mobility needs.

 To claim Attendance Allowance you must have needed help with your care needs for at least 6 months.
 (If you’re terminally ill you can make a claim straight away.)

-It is not means-tested so your income and savings are not taken into account when assessing if you qualify for the benefit.
+Attendance Allowance is not means-tested so your income and savings are not taken into account when assessing if you qualify for the benefit.

 Claiming Attendance Allowance won’t reduce any other income you receive.
-If you’re awarded it, you may become entitled to other benefits, such as Pension Credit, Housing Benefit or Council Tax Reduction, or an increase
+If you’re awarded it, you may become entitled to other benefits, such as Pension Credit, Housing Benefit or Council Tax Reduction, or an increase.